nathan-barry/nathan.rs/content/posts/unbounded-n-gram.md

 Unlike transformers with fixed context windows, unbounded n-grams adapt dynamically to available matches.
 But as context length grows, the combinatorial space becomes exponentially sparse; long matches are rare, so context length is less "scalable" compared to transformers.

-For `numMatches`, the first level's median is $m=1$ (what we expected) and the second's level median is $4$.
+For `numMatches`, the first level's median is $m=1$ (what we expected) and the second level's median is $4$.
 The standard deviations are expectedly high due to scenarios where a small $n$ leads to very high $m$, leading to high variance.